Dianeod/docs-1/docs/ml/nlp/userguide/preproc.md

 Syntax: `.nlp.TFIDF_tot x`

+Where

-Where `x` is a table of parsed documents, returns a dictionary with the tokens as keys, and relevance as values  in relation to the all documents within a corpus
+-  `x` is a table of parsed documents

+returns a dictionary with the tokens as keys, and relevance as values across all documents within the corpus

 ```q
 q)desc .nlp.TFIDF_tot[jeffcorpus]